XiaozhouCui/dockerplayground/Section 2 Images and Containers/readme.md

 - Build a Dockerfile in the project folder
 - Run `docker build .` to create an anonymous image, docker will auto assign name and ID to it
 - Every instruction in Dockerfile creates a cacheable layer
+- Images are read-only, re-build is required in order to change anything in an image.

 ## Start a container
 - Once an image is created, use `docker run` to start a container